Regret-Optimal Q-Learning with Low Cost for Single-Agent and Federated Reinforcement Learning: Introduction

 \section{Introduction}

 Reinforcement Learning (RL) \citep{1998Reinforcement} is a subfield of machine learning focused on sequential decision-making.
 Often modeled as a Markov Decision Process (MDP), RL tries to obtain an optimal policy through sequential interactions with the environment.
 It finds applications in various fields, such as games \citep{silver2016mastering,silver2017mastering,silver2018general,vinyals2019grandmaster}, robotics \citep{gu2017deep, kober2013reinforcement}, and autonomous driving \citep{yurtsever2020survey}.
+We assume the presence of a central server and $M$ local agents in the system.
+Each agent interacts independently with an episodic MDP consisting of $S$ states, $A$ actions, and $H$ steps per episode.

-In this paper, we focus on on-policy, model-free reinforcement learning for tabular episodic Markov Decision Processes (MDPs) with inhomogeneous transition kernels, consisting of $S$ states, $A$ actions, and $H$ steps per episode.
-It is known that the regret information-theoretic lower bound for any tabular MDP and any learning algorithm is $O(\sqrt{H^2SAT})$, where $T$ denotes the total number of steps \citep{jin2018q}.
+In this paper, we focus on model-free online RL and federated RL for tabular episodic Markov Decision Processes (MDPs) with inhomogeneous transition kernels, consisting of $S$ states, $A$ actions, and $H$ steps per episode.
+It is known that the regret information-theoretic lower bound for any tabular MDP and any learning algorithm is $\Omega(\sqrt{H^2SAT})$, where $T$ denotes the total number of steps \citep{jin2018q}.
 The model-based algorithm UCBVI \citep{azar2017minimax} first reaches this lower bound up to a logarithmic factor.
 Model-free algorithms—commonly called Q-learning—are widely used in practice due to their simplicity of implementation and lower memory requirements \citep{jin2018q}.
 Specifically, model-based methods typically require memory that scales quadratically with the number of states $S$ for storing the estimated transition kernel.
 Model-free methods require memory that only scales linearly with $S$ but generally face greater challenges in achieving comparable regret.

 \cite{jin2018q} proposed the first two model-free algorithms with theoretical guarantees: both attaining suboptimal regrets compared with the information-theoretic lower bound. \cite{bai2019provably} modified their algorithms and further reduced the number of policy updates, also known as the switching cost, to a logarithmic dependency on $T$.
 Later, \cite{zhang2020almost} proposed UCB-Advantage that reaches the near-optimal regret of $\tilde{O}(\sqrt{H^2SAT})$ and a logarithmic switching cost, but it comes with a large burn-in cost: the regret upper bound is valid only when $T\geq \tilde{O}(S^6A^4H^{28})$.
 Here, $\tilde{O}$ hides logarithmic factors.
 To mitigate this, \cite{li2023breaking} introduced the near-optimal Q-EarlySettled-Advantage algorithm, which significantly reduces the burn-in cost to $\tilde{O}(SAH^{10})$, scaling linearly with $S$ and $A$.
 However, this improvement comes at the expense of a high switching cost that scales linearly with $T$.
 Thus, UCB-Advantage and Q-EarlySettled-Advantage suffer notable limitations: the former requires a large burn-in cost, and the latter fails to achieve logarithmic switching cost.
 This raises the following open question: